willjgriff/solidity-livepeer-aragon-app/README.md

 ### livepeer-protocol
 The full livepeer contract deployment for testing locally.
 Modified to compile with the current version of Truffle v5.0.6.
 Includes 2 extra truffle scripts:
 - `initialiseFirstRound.js` for preparing the BondingManager to be bonded too after initial deployment.
 - `skipRoundAndInitialise.js` for skipping a specified number of Livepeer rounds, required for speeding up the protocol for testing.
+- `rewardWithLpt.js` for declaring account[0] as a transcoder, doing the necessary setup and calling reward.

 ### livepeer
 The in development Livepeer Aragon app using the Agent app.
 Uses the Aragon `react-kit` template.
 Currently includes basic functions including approve, bond, unbond, withdraw and transfer.